Frank-Bemelman/Sonos-ESP32/README.md

 # SonosUPnP

-Fork From original Sonos library : https://github.com/javos65/Sonos-ESP32
+Fork From Sonos library : https://github.com/javos65/Sonos-ESP32

 Issue - Sonos Play 5 was almost never found, or accidently as a side effect of Windows PC also regularly sending out SSDP requests.
 Improved the scan/search.
 The original code would often miss certain Sonos devices or add them multiple times to the same short list of max 4 devices.